-McEntee examines Iraqi Freedom movies in the context of the warrior's coming home story.
-He analyzes the "coming home" narrative as well as studies both trauma and warrior re-adjustment and repatriation as seen in movies.
+McEntee examines Iraqi Freedom movies in the context of the warrior's homecoming.
+He analyzes the "coming home" narrative and studies warrior trauma, re-adjustment, and repatriation as seen in movies.

 The presenter discusses the idea of "filming war" through an emerging body of Iraq War movies - mainstream, alternative, and even those shot by warriors themselves, often utilizing "new media" technology.